sharetribe/flex-docs/src/docs/concepts-payments/provider-onboarding-and-identity-verification/index.md

 </info>

-### 3. Fetching information about a Stripe Account
+### 2. Fetching information about a Stripe Account

-If the user already has a Stripe Account you need to fetch the up-to-date account data from Stripe through Sharetribe API.
+If the user already has a Stripe Account, you need to fetch the up-to-date account data from Stripe through Sharetribe API.
 This way we can warn the users if there is some required information missing from their Stripe Account.

-The account data is returned after each create and update Stripe Account API call so there is no need for separate fetch API call in these cases.
+The account data is returned after each create and update Stripe Account API call, so there is no need for separate fetch API call in these cases.

 In Sharetribe Web Template, the Stripe Account is fetched in [`loadData`](https://github.com/sharetribe/web-template/blob/main/src/containers/StripePayoutPage/StripePayoutPage.duck.js#L73)